Refugee travel document

-A refugee travel document (also called a 1951 Convention travel document or Geneva passport) is a travel document issued to a refugee by the state which they normally reside in, allowing them to travel outside that state and to return there.
-Refugees are unlikely to be able to obtain passports from their state of nationality (from which they have sought asylum) and therefore need travel documents so that they might engage in international travel.
+A refugee travel document, also called a 1951 Convention travel document, is a travel document issued to a refugee by the state in which they now reside.
+As refugees are usually unable to obtain passports from their state of nationality, because they have fled persecution or sought asylum from the authorities of that state, an alternative document is necessary to allow them to travel internationally.